 Editing an existing Theme

 Scores of settings can be independently applied to each theme.
-These settings are applied using the theme interface, which is divided into nine sections that organize the different theme settings.
+These settings are applied using the theme interface, divided into nine sections that organize the different theme settings.

 Feel free to be curious and investigate by changing these settings- if you make a mistake, you can always revert and restore the default settings.